stefanbuck/find-reachable-urls/README.md

 Default: `false`

 If `true` it returns the first reachable url and stops any further requests.
+If none of the urls is reachable it returns `undefined`.

 ## Tests